wealthguardcode/gig/programs/yacht-program.md

 image: /images/yacht/yacht-1.jpeg
 image2: /images/yacht/yacht-2.jpeg
 subHeading: Yacht Insurance Program
 description: Yacht insurance is an insurance policy that provides indemnity liability coverage for a sailing vessel.
+Yacht Insurance is a solution for those looking for a yacht policy for their boat insurance needs.
 highlights: WealthGuard program benefits include comprehensive coverage for both private owners and commercial marine business.
-The WealthGuard Specialist Underwriting unit can provide flexible options that are competitively priced.
-WealthGuard also offers consistent and responsive service Worldwide coverage options available upon request.
+- The WealthGuard Specialist Underwriting unit can provide flexible options that are competitively priced.
+- WealthGuard also offers consistent and responsive service.
+- Worldwide coverage options available upon request.

 ---